gkong/spa/README.md

 This module provides history and scroll position management.
 Add a client-side router, to complete the basic plumbing of a single-page app.

 ## features
-- manages the browser history stack.
-Forward and back buttons work as expected, both for script-initiated browsing, via `spa.visit()`, and for browsing initiated via user clicks on anchor tags.
+- manages the browser history stack, for script-initiated browsing, via `spa.visit()`, for browsing initiated via user clicks on anchor tags and the forward and back buttons, and for navigation via history.forward() and history.back().
 - manages scroll position, so moving forward or backward in the history stack shows pages scrolled to where you left them, even if the browser has scrolled back to the top of the page or completely re-initialized JavaScript.
 - zero dependencies.
 Minified and gzipped, it occupies less than 1000 bytes.
-When used together with zero-dependency client-side router, `rlite-router`, it makes a bundle of less than 1800 bytes.
+When used together with zero-dependency client-side router, [rlite](https://github.com/chrisdavies/rlite), it makes a bundle of less than 1800 bytes.

 ## API